Digital Real Estate

 As a concept, it’s been around for decades, but it became popular in October 2021, when Facebook, now Meta, announced it would become a metaverse company.
 Since then, the metaverse has gained popularity and made headlines in the media.

-We can say this virgin land offers fresh opportunities, just like when Columbus set sail to America and opened the door for the European expansion and exploitation of the resources of the new continent.
+We can say this virgin land offers fresh opportunities, just like when Columbus set sail to America and opened the door for the European expansion and exploitation of the resources in the new continent.

 What is Digital Real Estate?